-IntelliJ IDEA has better project management, such as convenient git project management.
+IntelliJ IDEA does well in project management, such as convenient git project management.
 This project chooses to use GitHub for version control.
 IntelliJ IDEA has comprehensive and fast support for GIT.
 IntelliJ IDEA has classified but more transparent settings directory.
 The IDE configuration can be found in settings, and the project configuration is also in project settings.
 The few directories that are layered are very clear.

-IntelliJ IDEA has classified but more transparent settings directory.
-The IDE configuration can be found in settings, and the project configuration is also in project settings.
-The few directories that are layered are very clear.

-IntelliJ IDEA supports automatic code generation and ZenCoding support.
-Though Eclipse also supports this, IntelliJ IDEA is more intelligence.
-Besides, ZenCoding support is excellent.
-Writing HTML is very convenient.
-IntelliJ IDEA also better support for JS, CSS and plug-ins than Eclipse.
-Since this project is a Jave Web project, IntelliJ IDEA became the best choice.
+Moreover, IntelliJ IDEA supports automatic code generation and ZenCoding.
+Although Eclipse also supports these, IntelliJ IDEA is more intelligence.
+Writing HTML would be convenient.
+IntelliJ IDEA also better supports for JS, CSS and plug-ins than Eclipse.
+Since this project is a Jave Web project, team 10 would select IntelliJ IDEA.

-Version Control and Team Management
+Software Development Methodology

-Since it is a small development team and customer involvement is needed, Agile project management approach will be used to embrace changes to requirements, delivers and frequent releases.
+Since it is a small development team, and customer involvement is needed, the Agile project management approach will be used to embrace changes to requirements, delivers and frequent releases.

-Specifically, Scrum will be used to utilise backlogs as a formal “to do list” which contains a set of tasks to trace the work.
+Specifically, Scrum will be used to utilise backlogs as a formal “to-do list” which contains a set of tasks to trace the work.
 During the development process, Sprints will be planned based on the backlogs which are made during the meeting.
 Informal meetings and daily stand-ups will be held to make sure the efficiency of the team.

+Version Control and Team Management

 As for code quality, we plan to utilise systematic methods to guarantee it during the whole process.
-The thing would be confirmed at the very beginning is a coding convention including comment, naming, indentation, and change log.
+The thing would be confirmed at the very beginning is a coding convention, including comment, naming, indentation, and change log.

-Git will be used as version control tool.
-Moreover, the software will be developed using a test-driven development approach and pair programming is deployed to avoid basic mistakes.
-Deep into the process, team is managed by several useful GitHub features.
-Issues with labels is used to raise questions, distribute tasks, alert bugs, show what is to-do, Doing and Done.
+Git will be used as a version control tool and Github will be the platform.
+In detail, the software will be developed using a test-driven development approach, and pair programming is deployed to avoid basic mistakes.
+As for management tools, the team is managed by several useful GitHub features such as “Project”.
+Issues with labels are used to raise questions, distribute tasks, alert bugs, show what is to-do, Doing and Done.
 Kanban is a clear and visible feature for managing tasks showing the whole process at the same time.
-Milestones will also be used for making stage-based objectives with due time, to control the productivity.
+Milestones will also be used for making stage-based objectives with due time, to improve productivity.